darcyclarke/thoughts/scandals.md

 # Tech Scandals & Cancel Culture

-No one is perfect.
-The larger & longer an organization exists the more likely it is to come up against the will & moral high-ground of the masses.
-Scandals, breaches & backlash take all shapes & sizes; No tech company has come out of recent memory with a reputation unscathed.
-I've documented a number of these companies below for my own sanity.
+The larger & longer a company exists the more likely it is to come up against scandals, breaches & backlash of various shapes & sizes.
+As far as I can tell, no brand has come out of recent memory with a reputation unscathed.
+I've documented a number of these organizations below to remind myself, & others, that no one/group is perfect.

 **scandal.js**
 ```js